generation-org/jfsjd-final-project/task-4/README.md

     - `createdAt`

 4. Within the `addItem` method, increment the `this.currentId`
-5. `push` a new task into the `this.items` array, with the correct properties of the item, using the values passed in as parameters as well as the new `this.currentId`
+5. `push` a new item into the `this.items` array, with the correct properties of the item, using the values passed in as parameters as well as the new `this.currentId`
     **Note** Make sure to include the `id`

 > #### Test Your Code!